ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Book.md

 	9.6.
 Using Community Packages
 10. The IO Model
 	10.1.
 Introduction to Files
 	10.2.
+The Defer Statement
+	10.3.
 Readers, Writers, and Streams
-	10.3.
+	10.4.
 Formatted I/O
-	10.4.
+	10.5.
 Working with the File System
 11. Concurrency
 12. Processes
 13. Network Programming